-- (a) Meet and Confer Requirement.
+(a) Meet and Confer Requirement.

 Before filing a motion in limine, the parties must meet and confer.
 The moving party must identify the evidence to be excluded or admitted, the specific terms of the order sought, and the rationale and supporting authority.
-The nonmoving party shall state whether the party intends to introduce the evidence sought by the moving party to be excluded or oppose the moving party's motion to admit the evidence and provide the rationale and supporting authority if the nonmoving party opposes the motion.
-Both parties are required to meet and confer in good faith in an effort to reach a resolution without the need for a motion. - (b) Hearing at the Pretrial Conference.
-Motions in limine will generally be heard and ruled upon at the FTPC.
-The Court may rule orally instead of in writing. - (c) Limitation on Number of in limine Motions.
-Each side is limited to five (5) motions in limine unless the Court grants leave to file additional motions. - (d) Briefing.
-All motions in limine must be filed at least twenty-eight (28) days before the FTPC.
-Oppositions must be filed at least fourteen (14) days before the FTPC.
+Both parties are required to meet and confer in good faith to reach a resolution without the need for a motion.
+The parties are further advised that email correspondence alone is insufficient to satisfy this requirement.

+(b) Hearing at the Pretrial Conference.

+Motions in limine will generally be heard and ruled upon at the FPTC.
+The Court may rule orally instead of in writing.

+(c) Limitation on Number of Motions in limine.

+Each side is limited to five (5) motions in limine unless the Court grants leave to file additional motions.

+(d) Briefing.

+All motions in limine must be filed at least twenty-eight (28) days before the FPTC.
+Oppositions must be filed at least fourteen (14) days before the FPTC.
 There shall be no replies, unless ordered by the Court.
-Motions in limine and oppositions must not exceed 2500 words in length.
+Motions in limine and oppositions must not exceed ten (10) pages in length.
 Motions in limine should address specific disputed issues (e.g., not "to exclude all hearsay").
-The Court may strike without further notice excessive, unvetted, or untimely motions in limine.
+The Court may strike excessive, unvetted, or untimely motions in limine without notice.